smart-data-models/dataModel.WifiNetwork/WifiPointOfInterest/doc/spec.md

 [Open License](https://github.com/smart-data-models//dataModel.WifiNetwork/blob/master/WifiPointOfInterest/LICENSE.md)
 [document generated automatically](https://docs.google.com/presentation/d/e/2PACX-1vTs-Ng5dIAwkg91oTTUdt8ua7woBXhPnwavZ0FxgR8BsAI_Ek3C5q97Nd94HS8KhP-r_quD4H0fgyt3/pub?start=false&loop=false&delayms=3000#slide=id.gb715ace035_0_60)
 Global description: **This entity describes a Point of Interest that has a wireless network**
+version: 0.1.0

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `category`: Category of this point of interest.
 Allowed values: Those defined by the [Factual taxonomy](https://github.com/Factual/places/blob/master/categories/factual_taxonomy.json) together with other categories that the user of the data model may implement.  - `clientsConnected`: Number of clients or users connected in this point of interest.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `email`: Email address of owner.  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `service`: This attribute is used to assign the access point to one or several municipal service departments that receive the wireless service.
 For example: Library, Museums, Social Services, Sports...  - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `timeInstant`: [Timestamp](https://github.com/telefonicaid/iotagent-node-lib#TimeInstant) saved by FIWARE's IoT Agent.
-Note: This attribute has not been harmonized to keep backwards compatibility with current FIWARE reference implementations.
-There can be production environments where the attribute type is equal to the 'ISO8601' string.
-If so, it must be considered as a synonym of 'DateTime'.  - `type`: NGSI Entity type. it has to be WifiPointOfInterest  - `wifiStatus`: Indicates if there is a wireless network available at    this location and the service that it is providing.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `timeInstant`: Timestamp of the payload .
+There can be production environments where the attribute type is equal to the `ISO8601` string.
+If so, it must be considered as a synonym of `DateTime`.
+This attribute is kept for backwards compatibility with old FIWARE reference implementations.  - `type`: NGSI Entity type. it has to be WifiPointOfInterest  - `wifiStatus`: Indicates if there is a wireless network available at    this location and the service that it is providing.
 The allowed values are: 'noService' when the point of interest has no access points installed, 'working' when the point of interest has access points installed and all of them are working (up), 'totalFailure' when the point of interest has access points installed and all of them are not working (down), and 'workingPartially' when the point of interest has access points installed and some of them are working (up) and some of then are not working (down).
 Enum:'noService, totalFailure, working, workingPartially'
 Required properties
 - `id`  - `type`
 This data model has been developed in cooperation with the [Valencia City Hall](https://www.valencia.es).